Tomstar-2000/JellyfinTelegramNotifier/README.md

 ## 🚀 Installation

+### Manual
-1. Create a folder named `Jellyfin.Plugin.TelegramNotifier` in your Jellyfin `plugins` directory.
+1. Create a folder named `TelegramNotifier` in your Jellyfin `plugins` directory.
-2. Download the latest release `Jellyfin.Plugin.TelegramNotifier.dll` and `manifest.json`.
+2. Download the latest zip release and extract to new `TelegramNotifier`.
 3. Place them in the created folder.
 4. Restart Jellyfin.